 - Connecting Housing/Shelter Staff to one another and to Statewide efforts to end homelessness

 - Increased networking & collaboration across the field

 - Having been served at the highest level, households facing housing instability and homelessness obtain and retain housing stability as quickly and effective as possible.

-We offer scholarships – check it out!
+We offer scholarships – email Michele for more info!

 Have questions related to MESH Trainings?

 Roster of Trainings since 2016: